csi4999-mims/documentation/README.md

    location: `src/View/Helper/`
 3. Add this line to the controller associated with the view you will place the Google Map on: `public $helpers = array('GoogleMap');`
 4. Add the JavaScript files to the associated view:
    ```php
    $this->Html->script('http://maps.google.com/maps/api/js?key= YOUR_API_KEY&sensor=true', [false]);
    ```
     - Get the API Key from Nicole
 5. In the view add this line:
    ```php
    $this->GoogleMap->map();
    ```

-6. Modify the map options with the follow code in the specific view:
+6. Modify the map options with the follow code in the specific view
    ```php
    // Override any of the following default options to customize your map
    $map_options = array(